TechSavage2/gablib/README.md

 });
 ```

-To get a list of groups you're member of:
+To get a list of groups you are member of:

 ```JavaScript
 import { login } from '../src/login.js';